padi/g5-hub/README.md

 # G5 Hub

-A Rails application that publishes a feed consisting of hEntries as defined by [Microformats 2](http://microformats.org/wiki/microformats-2#h-entry).
-See the demo at [g5-hub.herokuapp.com](http://g5-hub.herokuappcom).
+* Publishes a feed consumed by g5-configurator
+* Pings g5-configurator when feed is updated via webhook

 ## Setup